 In a typical summer, these are some of the opportunities that exist:

 Mount Desert Rock, or “The Rock,” is a fantastic internship opportunity.
 Students who go out to the Rock will spend 100% of their time out there, doing whatever they desire.
 Students work on whale behavior, seal behavior, bird behavior, oceanography, plankton, bathymetry, art, and you could even go out their simply for some peace and write a novel.

 This research assistant position is unpaid, but this means that anyone can apply.
 Further, the Katona Chair, along with grants, pay for all of your expenses.
 Further, you can apply to grants, such as the Maine Space Grant, to help pay for any research costs.
 Students can use this opportunity for their senior projects, internship requirement, or simply just for the experience.
-In 2016, both Katie Clark ’19 and Leah Rubin ’19 will be on MDR, and Roshni Mangar ’16 will be on the rock this summer as assistant island manager.
 If you are interested in going out to the rock over the summer, contact Sean Todd

-Allied Whale seeks 4 interns/research assistants every summer field season.
-Although the summer 2016 application deadline has passed, this opportunity comes up every year.
+Allied Whale typically seeks 4 interns/research assistants every summer field season.
 (Students can also work/volunteer for Allied Whale throughout the school year.)